Lafcadio: The Lion Who Shot Back: Plot

 A year later, when another man comes walking through the jungle, the young lion wants to shoot him, too.
-However it is revealed that the man, Finchfinger, has a circus.
+However, it is revealed that the man, Finchfinger, is the proprietor of a circus.
 Finchfinger persuades the reluctant lion to come with him to the circus with the promise of marshmallows.
 They arrive in the city, which is not at all like the jungle.
 There are "tall square things" (buildings) and "things that look like hippopotamuses that move very fast with people inside them" (cars).
 The young lion goes into the hotel and goes up and down the elevator many times.
 He then meets Uncle Shelby (obviously Shel Silverstein, as he tells the story) and goes to the barbershop, where he gets his paws shined, his claws manicured, and a free haircut.
-He has dinner, at which he eats many marshmallow dishes, finishing with his napkin for dessert.
+He has dinner, eating many marshmallow dishes, finishing with his napkin for dessert.
 He wears a marshmallow suit, but it gets ironed and burns all over him.
 He goes back to the hotel and stays up very late singing the "marshmallow song:"